 Ultimate Rewards points can be easily using several different Chase credit cards.
 What’s great about these cards, is that you can transfer your points from one card to another so you can accumulate all of your points in one place.
 Plus, by using the right combination of cards, your points balance can grow very quickly.

 Before I show you how to redeem your Chase Ultimate Rewards points, here is a quick list of each credit card that earns these points and their current offers.

 This is my favorite starter travel rewards card.
 You can read my full review of the card here.

-Bonus – Chase is currently offering 60,000 bonus points after spending $4,000 on purchases within the first 3 months of opening your account.
+Bonus – Chase is currently offering an incredible 100,000 bonus points after spending $4,000 on purchases within the first 3 months of opening your account.
 This is the highest the bonus has EVER been for this card!

 Annual Fee – $95

 This is an excellent card for those who are frequent travelers.
 You can read about the list of benefits in my full review of the card here.